Union calls out Telus' move offering thousands of employees severance and retirement packages

 Image credit: Shutterstock

-Source: USW Local 1944, iPhone in Canada
+Source: USW Local 1944, Telus Via:iPhone in Canada